SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Methodology

 The safety-critical characteristics of the synthesized trajectory are evaluated using the following metrics:

 For trajectory prediction accuracy, we utilize standard displacement-based metrics.
-The Average Displacement Error (ADE) measures the mean Euclidean distance between predicted and ground truth trajectories across all time steps:
+The Average Displacement Error (ADE) measures the mean Euclidean distance between predicted and ground truth trajectories across all time steps, which is calculated as

 where $N$ represents the total number of prediction time steps, $(\hat{x}_i, \hat{y}_i)$ denotes the predicted position at time step $i$, and $(x_i, y_i)$ represents the corresponding ground truth position.
-The Final Displacement Error (FDE) evaluates the Euclidean distance between predicted and ground truth positions at the final prediction horizon:
+The Final Displacement Error (FDE) evaluates the Euclidean distance between predicted and ground truth positions at the final prediction horizon, which is defined as

 In safety-critical contexts, driver behaviors such as emergency braking or evasive steering are inherently more complex and less certain than steady-state driving.
 This increased uncertainty during safety-critical events is well-documented.
 For instance, the Waymo Open Dataset~\citep{ettinger2021large} confirms that prediction errors naturally rise as maneuvers become less predictable.
 Because these critical moments involve critical interactions, they result in substantial trajectory divergence, and consequently elevated ADE and FDE values.
 As established in adversarial simulation studies like AdvSim~\citep{wang2021advsim} and STRIVE~\citep{corso2019adaptive}, scenarios that induce such errors are more valuable for safety validation because they maximize stress on the autonomous driving stack.
 Therefore, generating trajectories with larger displacement errors means producing high-value, challenging scenarios necessary for rigorous safety testing.